 In his opinion, it is time to remember that it was Christian worldview that shaped the European culture and civilization.
 He believes that the solution of many vital issues is impossible without active participation of Eastern Orthodox and Catholic believes.
 “It is very important and encouraging that the Orthodox Church and the Catholic Church in Europe are trying to find new forms of inter-Christian solidarity,” the President emphasized.

-Alexander Lukashenko believes that the forum should contribute to stronger interaction between people of different confessions and views.
+Aleksandr Lukashenko believes that the forum should contribute to stronger interaction between people of different confessions and views.
 It should help them find contact points through discussions and a productive dialogue.
 “It is the approach that life itself requires us to follow.
 One should not forget that more and more troubled areas and military conflict points emerge in the world and they bring a lot of suffering for the people.
 Therefore, all the states should work together to secure a peaceful future for the mankind,” the head of state said.
-Alexander Lukashenko added that the work is possible only with active and concerted actions of both government agencies and public institutions, primarily religious organizations.
+Aleksandr Lukashenko added that the work is possible only with active and concerted actions of both government agencies and public institutions, primarily religious organizations.

 “The church can do a lot to bring people closer and to unite the international community around genuine values,” the President is convinced.
 “By word and deed, just like Saint Apostle Paul taught, you call for uniting efforts of representatives of various confessions in order to make our planet a calm and cozy home for all its children,” the head of state added.

-Addressing participants of the forum, Alexander Lukashenko expressed hope that the conference will help them learn more about Belarus, to get familiar with its nature, history and culture as well as with hospitable and wise people.
+Addressing participants of the forum, Aleksandr Lukashenko expressed hope that the conference will help them learn more about Belarus, to get familiar with its nature, history and culture as well as with hospitable and wise people.
 “Your coming to Minsk for work and for human interaction is a significant event in the spiritual life of the Belarusians.
 It indicates the recognition of the fact that our nation stays committed to Christian values,” the head of state remarked.

 Participants of the meeting share opinions regarding ways to cope with challenges, pointed out the importance of preserving Christian values for Europeans, strengthening of peace and stability.